NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 $$
 \nabla c = \hat{n}
 $$
+Stronger curvature yields stronger surface tension force, curvature is then calculated using the divergence of the gradient.

 Curvature is then calculated as :
 $$
 \kappa = {-\nabla^2 c \over |\nabla c|}
 $$
-Where $- \nabla^2 c$ is the negative divergence of $c$ the colour field.
+Where $- \nabla^2 c$ is the Laplacian ie the negative divergence of the gradient of $c$ the colour field.

 The resulting surface tension force is then :
 $$
 f_i^{surf} = -\sigma \nabla^2c {\nabla c \over |\nabla c|}
 $$
-Where $\sigma$ is the surface tension coefficient.

-Stronger curvature yields stronger surface tension force.
+Where $\sigma$ is the surface tension coefficient. .
+As per the paper only evaluate the gradient normalization if the length is beyond a certain threshold (to prevent nans when particle is not close to surface and thus normal length is zero or near zero).

 ###### Implementation :

 I'm not entirely sure if this is grid based (as shown in the lecture slides) or differentiated as a smoothed quantity, the former would be easier (use a scalar grid), then use FDM to calc the gradient and divergence and Laplacian..

+I think we can do it without a grid, because we just use the poly6 or spiky gradient to calc the gradient of the resulting colour field quantity on particles.
+Then from this we need to calculate the divergence...

+The purposed colour field quantity calculation in the paper does not yield a value that is $[0,1]$ its more like $[0.5,1.5]$.
+Unless I'm doing something wrong.
+Visualizing the range does seem to be correctly defining interior fluid region though, with particles that are at the surface edges been near black vs white particles within fluid region.
+I don't see any gain from using a grid, because we only calculate where there is particles anyway, so we'd have to check for active cells etc.

 ____